Octatonic scale: Construction

-The twelve tones of the chromatic scale are covered by three disjointed diminished seventh chords.
-The notes from two such chord combinations form an octatonic collection.
+The twelve tones of the chromatic scale are covered by three disjointed diminished seventh chords, of which the union of any two is an octatonic collection.
 Because there are three ways to select two from three, there are three octatonic scales in the twelve-tone system.

 Each octatonic scale has exactly two modes: the first begins its ascent with a whole step, while the second begins its ascent with a half step (semitone).
 These modes are sometimes referred to as the whole step/half-step diminished scale and the half-step/whole step diminished scale, respectively.

 Each of the three distinct scales can form differently named scales with the same sequence of tones by starting at a different point in the scale.
 With alternative starting points listed below in square brackets, and return to tonic in parentheses, the three are, ascending by semitones: